MIC-DKFZ/semantic_segmentation/README.md

 ## Setting up the Data

-Currently, the following datasets are supported: Cityscapes, Cityscapes_coarse and Pascal Context Dataset(59 and 60 classes).
+Currently, the following datasets are supported: Cityscapes Dataset(fine and coarse) and Pascal Context Dataset(59 and 60 classes).
 Follow the instructions below to set up the respective datasets For adding other datasets look at the [customizing part](/config#dataset).